 We train, but expect our interns to hit the ground running.
 Duties include fact-checking articles, assisting editors with research and reporting, and writing web stories and short print pieces.
 Fact-checking is our interns' primary task, but writing a close second.
 Typically, our editorial interns leave with a clip portfolio of around 10–20 digital stories and 1–3 print stories.

-We build additional education opportunities into our internship program, offering monthly roundtables with editorial staff on topics ranging from pitching skills to copyediting.
 We expect and encourage interns to be a part of the team by contributing their own ideas, attending meetings, and getting to know the editorial staff.

 Successful candidates will be detail-oriented, responsible, well-read, curious, and knowledgeable about the city.
 We prefer journalism, communications, English, and history students, particularly those who are active with campus publications and are interested in a career in journalism.
 You do not need to be a current student to apply—we also welcome post-collegiate applicants—but we can work with colleges to arrange credit.